johnybaek/yolo-ninja/README.md

 ## About

 This project is my first attempt at using github for anything.
+I'm not trying to hide the fact that this is a learning experiment for me.
+My learning goal is to incorporate for coding into my daily practice.
+Working in a coding environment that is still user-friendly enough to my collaborators is a good starting point.

 My first strategy is to manage common data collection from an open source community approach.
 By making the project available online, public, and forkable, I hope to decrease the limits to sharing and increase the adoption of definitions and tools that get developed along the way.
+All changes are open to inspection and not obscured by the editing platform.

+Why not use Google Docs?
+I love Google Docs, but the fact of the matter is that not everyone works in a Google environment.
+Therefore, this creates a barrier to sharing and collaborating which I'm trying to avoid.

+Why not use Google Sites?
+Two reasons.
+First, I'm lazy enough that I don't want to request IT to set up another Google Site account or ask to change the permission level on the site that I already have.
+Plus content editing is a bit of a pain.
+Second, changes to the website are not tracked, so changes are very difficult to track.